eluebke/ftdi-d2xx/README.md

 If you need more assistance, there is a great guide over at http://xanthium.in/accessing-ft232-using-d2xx-library-and-gcc

+## Files

+The example consists of files.
+One just lists a few infos about all attached devices to stdout.
+The other one is a small project, where two pins of the device serve as input/transmitter/Tx and one as output/receiver/Rx.
+The device is set up, then a simple bit sequence is written to the device and then a resulting sequence is read and those two are printed to stdout.

+The FTDI-device I used was a FTDI FT2232-H56-Q.

 ## Current status

 As I don't have a FTDI-device handy right now the code is not tested, but it should work.
 I'll probably be able to test it in the middle of october (2017).